OnlySlides/Microsoft-Sentinel-Honeypot/README.md

 # Microsoft-Sentinel-Honeypot

 ## Objective
-[Brief Objective - Remove this afterwards]

-This lab is aimed to analyze real-world attack data by establishing a basic home SOC in the cloud using Azure, creating a honeypot virtual machine (VM) and allowing attackers to try and access it.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+This guided lab is aimed to analyze real-world attack data by establishing a basic home SOC in the cloud using Azure, creating a honeypot virtual machine (VM) and allowing attackers to try and access the VM.
+The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry and creating a report that visualizes the data.
+This hands-on experience was designed to deepen understanding of log analysis, threat detection, and SOC operations in a real-world cloud environment.

+Credit for this guided lab goes to [Josh Madakor on Youtube](https://www.youtube.com/@JoshMadakor).

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
+- Creating an Azure subscription and setting up a VM within
+- Configuring Log Analytics Workspace
+- Forwarding logs and integrating with Sentinel
-- Ability to generate and recognize attack signatures and patterns.
+- Querying failed login attempts and visualizing attack sources
-- Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Building an attack map to track real-time hacker activity

 ### Tools Used
-[Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Azure & Sentinel (SIEM) for log ingestion & analysis, and report generation
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Windows Event Viewer to analyze security events
+- PowerShell (PS) to programatically retrieve data

+### Insights
+This guided lab is a great example of why it is so important to understand a multitude of tools and how they intersect in order to achieve a certain result.
+During my self-study on HackTheBox, they use Splunk as the primary SIEM so the introduction to Microsoft's SIEM in this lab was interesting but also overwhelming.
+With little knowledge in PS, retrieving the specific data for the report would not have been possible without the provided script.

-## Steps
+### Steps

 Create Azure account and set up the virtual machine as it can take a while to process.
 The point of this lab is to make the VM very discoverable and ensure it does not drop any traffic.
 Therefore, remove default firewall rules and create a new inbound rule that will allow all traffic from the internet into the VM.
 <p align="center">